Partners and Network

 Understanding Europe.
 Shaping Europe.
 These are the goals of the Europäische Akademie Berlin (European Academy Berlin).

 As a knowledge provider, the EAB’s mission is to communicate European political relationships and to contribute to a vibrant civil society in Germany and Europe by strengthening the critical abilities of individual people.

 The EAB is an established meeting place for an international audience, and complies consistently with content and educational standards.

-The EAB is developing the teaching and learning materials for PEACE LINE and is presenting the project on social media.
+The EAB was developing the teaching and learning materials for PEACE LINE.

 The German Federal Agency for Civic Education (Bundeszentrale für politische Bildung /bpb) is a federal public authority providing citizenship education and information on political issues.
 “Citizenship education” in this connection broadly means educating and encouraging citizens to actively participate in society and in the democratic process.
 The bpb’s work focuses on fostering an awareness of what democracy is and on furthering participation in politics and social life.

 Since 1986, the mission of the Internationales Bildungs- und Begegnungswerk (the International Education and Meeting Association) has been to overcome borders.
 In Dortmund, at the “Johannes Rau” IBB in Minsk, at the “Leonid Lewin” history workshop in Minsk and at the Chernobyl history workshop in Kharkiv, we are committed to learning from history and shaping a sustainable future in a shared Europe.